National Women's Soccer League expansion: Minnesota (2017)

 Before NWSL bought FC Kansas City back from Minnesota-based Elam Baer, a second Minnesota-based group was in discussion for purchasing the team, though discussion about relocation was unsure.
 After the sale and disbanding of the team, Baer stated that he was interested in eventually rejoining NWSL ownership to bring a team directly to Minnesota as he believed the league to be "a good long-term investment".

-On November 3rd, 2022, it was reported that USL W League side Minnesota Aurora were seeking an expansion bid to join NWSL.
-The club was previously reported to be seeking to become professional in either the USL Super League or NWSL.